FriendsOfSymfony/FOSElasticaBundle/README.md

 ##### Use a custom doctrine query builder

-You can control which entitie will be indexed by specifying a custom query builder method.
+You can control which entities will be indexed by specifying a custom query builder method.

                     doctrine:
                         driver: orm